Car-Scz/C-Sharp-Projects/README.md

 	classes and a class context object.
 Once the database and tables have been generated, one student is added.

+•	Contoso University Tutorial Project

+	Contoso University s a very comprehensive Project that was undertaken to expand my knowledge of C#, Entity frameworks, and the Code First approach.
+After the models were created, the basic CRUD views were created.
+Functionality was added to the Index view including searching, sorting, and pagination.
+Connection Resiliency and concurrency was then eplored and migrations were enabled.
+Additional models were added and reading and updating related data was implemented.
+Using async and stored procedures was explored.
+	Finally, inheritance was added to the data model.

 Console apps:

 Basics :